HimanS1708/over-the-wire-bandit/README.md

 Explanation - The extensions of gzip, bzip2 and tar archives are **.gz, .bz2 and .tar** respectively.
 To unzip a compressed file we need to rename the file name to have the appropriate extension.

 ## Level 13 -> Level 14

+Command - ```ssh -i sshkey.private bandit14@bandit.labs.overthewire.org -p 2220```

+Explanation - Connected to a remote server using private key. **-i** option is used to select a file from which the key has to be read.

+## Level 14 -> Level 15